ZX Interface 2: Released titles

 Paul Farrow has demonstrated that it is possible to produce custom ROM cartridges, including the ability to exceed the 16 KiB design limitation of the ROM cartridges.

 Joystick ports

 The interface two comes with two joystick ports that are mapped to keyboard keys.
 Each joystick direction switch and the fire switch replicate a keypress on the Spectrum keyboard.
 This differs from the then-popular Kempston Interface, whose joystick switches are separate to the keyboard and read using a Z80 IN 31 instruction.

 Player 1 is mapped to – and player 2 is mapped to –.
-This initially seemed at odds with Sinclair's own keyboard layout, given that the keyboard itself has the cursor keys mapped to – with typically being used by games as a fire button.
-Joystick interfaces that mapped to the cursor keys are available, but like the popular Kempston interface they are limited to supporting a single joystick only.
+The joystick directions mapping does not match the cursor keys which are at shifted –, but it allows two joysticks where the full state of each can be read with a single Z80 IN instruction which also corresponds to the Sinclair BASIC IN function.
+Joystick interfaces that maps to the cursor keys are available, but like the popular Kempston interface they are limited to supporting a single joystick.
 It is the twin joystick feature of the ZX Interface 2 that turned out to be its major selling point.